manoadamro/jason/docs/props.md

 ##### `min_value` (default None)

-minimum datetime, can also be iso8601 string or callable returning datetime
+minimum datetime, can also be iso8601 string, datetime or callable returning either

 ##### `max_value` (default None)

-maximum datetime, can also be iso8601 string or callable returning datetime
+maximum datetime, can also be iso8601 string, datetime or callable returning either

 ##### `nullable` (default False)